rob-bl8ke/car-auction/README.md

 dotnet new gitignore
 ```

+See the `AuctionCreated` event class.
+There is no guarantee that the event will arrive instantaneously and there is no guarantee of the order, either.
+The idea is to achieve "eventual consistency" between the `AuctionService` and the `SearchService`.

+**Important**: Mass Transit requires the event class to be in the same namespace for both the producer and the consumer: another reason to create a shared library rather than copy and paste to each service.

 ## Asynchronous communication

 - Don't reach for synchronous communication without reviewing the design of your services.